bizhili/pca_face_recognition/README.md

 # (8)To Do Next
 - Adjust the weight of these 40 images to simulate different faces
 - Improve the accuracy of PCM and  take it into application
+- Take these dimensionality reduction datas into netural networks to do classification